IBM/automation-integration-platform/README.md

     }
     ```

-4. If you used the container image to run the script, type `exit` to close the container shell then re-rung `launch.sh` to pick up the changes to the environment variables.
+4. If you used the container image to run the script, type `exit` to close the container shell then re-run `launch.sh` to pick up the changes to the environment variables.

 ##### Configure the automation

 ###### Get the Portworx configuration spec (for AWS or Azure deployments)

 5. Follow the steps to download the [portworx confituration spec](./PORTWORX_CONFIG.md)
-6. Copy the downloaded file into the root directory of the cloned automation-maximo-app-suite repository
+6. Copy the downloaded file into the root directory of the cloned automation-integration repository

 ###### Set up the runtime environment